bdrown/chm696-abpp/README.md

 ## Chemical Proteomics Assignment

 For Problem Set 4, students will analyze public data from covalent ligand discovery experiments.
+This work is divided into two activities: [performing a search](02_search_profiling_data.md) of raw mass spectrometry data and [interpreting](03_interpret_search.md) the quantitative output to identify selective covalent inhibitors.

 ## Requirements